markhj/cpp-opengl-base/README.md

 You may need to tweak vcpkg to get it to work with other compilers.

 It should now be possible to compile the project and see a window with a colored triangle.

+## Alternatives to vcpkg
+You can of course ignore the vcpkg approach and use another method to include the libraries, such as MSYS2.

+The libraries you will need are listed above.